bconf-lang/bconf/SPEC.md

 ## Statements

-Statements are a special syntax for creating configurations that read like sentences.
-A statement consists of a key followed by a series of values separated by whitespace.
+Statements provide a special syntax for creating configurations that read like a sentence or command.
+A statement consists of a key followed by a series of space-separated values.

-Defining a statement with the same key multiple times appends a new list of values, resulting in a 2D array, rather than overwriting.
+Defining a statement with the same key multiple times appends a new list of values to a 2D array, rather than overwriting the previous entry.

 For example, this: